-The key contributions of this work are: \begin{itemize} \itemsep0em \item We present a simple, and flexible, preference learning mechanism (pepper) to augment the EFE for learning preferences using deep learning.
-We formulate two distinct EFE objectives for learning prior preferences over states and outcomes, respectively. \item Our approach is reward-free at train and test time.
+The key contributions of this work are: \begin{itemize} \itemsep0em \item We present a simple, and flexible, preference learning mechanism (pepper) to augment the planning objective (i.e., EFE) for learning (state or outcome) preferences using deep learning. \item Pepper is reward-free at train and test time.
 This is achieved by casting rewards as a random variable in our generative model; equivalent to any other observation. \item Adaptive behaviour is conceptualised as a trade-off between exploration and preference satisfaction. \end{itemize} In what follows, we review the related literature.
 Next, we introduce the problem setting and pepper (the preference learning mechanism).
 We then evaluate the different types of preferences learnt during test time, and how they engender an appropriate trade-off between exploration and preference satisfaction.
 Finally, we discuss the potential implications of this work.